What to Wear Sightseeing in Paris

 - Lightweight cardigans or jackets

-- Scarves for added warmth and style
+- For additional warmth and style are scarves.

-- Tights or leggings for cooler days
+- Tights or leggings in cooler days

 6. Don’t Forget the Accessories